 If the secondary ossification centre is attached to a muscle tendon, the activity of the tendon can cause a pull on the bone.
 Therefore, the pulling action that can irritate the fusion process.
 This is called a “traction apophysitis”, referring to the traction movement of the two pieces of bone.

-As a general rule, these pains come between the age of 8-15 years.
+As a general rule, these growing pains in kids come between the age of 8-15 years.
 Common places for these pains to be experienced are at the knee, the heel, or on the bump located on the outside of the foot.

-Apophysitis pain can be quite substantial.
+Growing pains in kids can be quite substantial.
 It can also often be settled quickly with the right treatment.
 The RICE protocol (Rest, Ice, Compression, and Elevation) for treatment is often used for initial relief.
-However, a biomechanical assessment by a podiatrist can help with pain management in the long term.
+However, a biomechanical assessment by a podiatrist and an exercise program from an exercise physio can help with pain management in the long term.